LCCB-SIPD/Opera/README.md

-# One For All E-commerce system
+# One For All E-commerce System

 ## Manually to Run the App